jfairbank/run-elm/README.md

 Typing `run-elm --help` prints usage instructions, which can be handy for recalling what arguments and options the command accepts.

-You can also check what version of elm-run you have installed by typing `run-elm --version`.
+You can also check what version of run-elm you have installed by typing `run-elm --version`.